Quality Licence Scheme Level 3 Strategic Planning Diploma Entry Requirements

 Endorsed By

-This course has been endorsed by the Quality Licence Scheme for its high-quality, non-regulated provision and training programmes.
+This courses’ awarding bodies are recognised for their high-quality, non-regulated provision and training programmes.
 This course is not regulated by Ofqual and is not an accredited qualification.
 Your training provider will be able to advise you on any further recognition, for example progression routes into further and/or higher education.
-For further information please visit the Learner FAQs on the Quality Licence Scheme website.
+For further information please visit Quality Licence Scheme website or Accord website

-Quality Licence Scheme Level 3 Strategic Planning Diploma Course Contents
+Level 3 Strategic Planning Diploma Course Contents

-Quality Licence Scheme Level 3 Strategic Planning Diploma Module One – Introduction to Business Strategic Planning
+Level 3 Strategic Planning Diploma Module One – Introduction to Business Strategic Planning

 What is a strategic plan?
 What are the planning stages?
 We need to understand business plans – their variables and control management.